DanielePalaia/splunkExternalTables/README.md

 ## Summary
 This software is intended to show how it is possible to integrate Splunk with Greenplum database.
-It exercises splunk java api to make searches or to take all logs stored in Splunk and ingest a Greenplum table in order to do some other searches.</br>
+It exercises splunk java api to make searches or to take all logs stored in Splunk and be able to query them also from Greenplum </br>
-The software is using external web table in order for Greenplum to query Splunk data. </br>
 This software continues the experiment done here: </br>
 https://github.com/DanielePalaia/gpss-splunk </br>
 A java script is created, this script is connecting to splunk and printing in consolle splunk logs.
 The idea is that every host search for a different date range in order to work in parallel.